-9.2.8 The tugs of restricted area of navigation R3 need not be equipped with emergency outfit, except for the sets of rigging and fitter's tools required in accordance with Table 9.2.3.
+9.2.8 It is recommended that the tugs of restricted area of navigation R3 be provided with the sets of rigging and fitter's tools taking into account Table 9.2.3.

-9.2.9 For tugs of unrestricted service and restricted area of navigation R1 with ice class Arc5 and higher category equipment with emergency outfit and materials shall be established as for the nearest higher group according to Table 9.2.1.
+9.2.9 It is recommended that for tugs of unrestricted service and restricted area of navigation R1 with ice class Arc5 and higher category equipment with emergency outfit and materials shall be established as for the nearest higher group according to Table 9.2.1.

-9.2.10 The floating docks which are not in permanent direct communication with the shore shall have emergency outfit as indicated under items 5, 6, 19 - 26, 32 - 34 and 37 of Table 9.2.1, length of the floating dock L being taken in this case instead of the ship's length L.
+9.2.10 The floating docks which are not in permanent direct communication with the shore may have emergency outfit as indicated under items 5, 6, 19 - 26, 32 - 34 and 37 of Table 9.2.1, length of the floating dock L being taken in this case instead of the ship's length L.